India's AU Small Finance Bank IPO draws strong demand

-MUMBAI, June 30 India's AU Small Finance Bank's initial public offering to raise up to 19.13 billion rupees ($296 million) was subscribed 53.6 times on Friday, stock exchange data showed.
+MUMBAI, June 30 (Reuters) - India's AU Small Finance Bank's initial public offering to raise up to 19.13 billion rupees ($296 million) was subscribed 53.6 times on Friday, stock exchange data showed.

 The issue received bids for 2.02 billion shares against the total issue size of 37.70 million shares, according to the data.